cthwaite/annals/README.md

 my favourite food is <food>
 ```

-rules are bundled into *Groups*, which contain a list of rules, and an optional
+*Groups* each contain a list of rules, and optionally a set of 'tags': key-value
-set of key-value pairs incorporated into the text generation model
+pairs incorporated into the model as each template is expanded.

 ```yaml
 # group for big animals